 - 1/2 habanero chilli sliced or to taste

 - 1 sprig of curry leaves chopped

-- 1 teaspoon Podravka Vegeta (vegetable stock powder)
+- 1/2teaspoon Podravka Vegeta (vegetable stock powder) optional

 - 1/2 teaspoon turmeric powder